jOaawd/jOaawd/README.md

 My name is Jaycuh and I code.

 <h2>Ether Site project has been closed, if you want the code its free, no need to credit.
-Code is in my res.</h2>
+Repository is pinned for the code </h2>